Almost simplicial polytopes I. The lower and upper bound theorems: A lower bound theorem for almost simplicial polytopes

 \section{A lower bound theorem for almost simplicial polytopes}

+Before proving the lower bound theorem, we give several definitions which we use in the section.

+Let $G$ be a proper face of a polytope $Q$.
+A point $w$ is {\it beyond} $G$ (with respect to $Q$) if (i) $w$ is not on any hyperplane supporting a facet of $Q$, (ii) $w$ and the interior of $Q$ lie on different sides of any hyperplane supporting a facet containing $G$, but (iii) on the same side of every other facet-defining hyperplane which does not contain $G$.
+For an ASP-pair $(P,F)$ we will consider the simplicial polytope $Q$ obtained as the convex hull of $P$ and a vertex $y$ beyond $F$.

-Recall that a simplicial $d$-polytope is called \emph{stacked} if it can be obtained from a $d$-simplex by repeated \emph{stacking}, namely, adding a vertex beyond a facet and taking the convex hull.
+A polytope is {\it $k$-simplicial} if each $k$-face is a simplex; a $(d-1)$-simplicial $d$-polytope is simply a simplicial $d$-polytope.
+A simplicial $d$-polytope is called \emph{stacked} if it can be obtained from a $d$-simplex by repeated \emph{stacking}, namely, adding a vertex beyond a facet and taking the convex hull.
 While stacked $d$-polytopes on $n$ vertices, denoted $S(d,n)$, may have different combinatorial structures, they all have the same $f$-vector, given by

+A homology sphere is {\it stacked} if it is combinatorially isomorphic to the boundary complex of a stacked polytope.

 For any integers $d\ge 3$, $s\ge 0$ and $n\ge d+s+1$, let $F$ be a stacked $(d-1)$-polytope with $d+s$ vertices.
-Construct a pyramid over $F$ and then stack $n-d-s-1$ times over facets of the resulting polytope which are different from $F$ to obtain a polytope $S(d,n,s)$ in $\Pl(d,n,s)$.
+Construct a pyramid over $F$ and then stack $n-d-s-1$ times over facets of the resulting polytope that are different from $F$ to obtain a polytope $S(d,n,s)$ in $\Pl(d,n,s)$.
 One easily computes the $f$-vector of $S(d,n,s)$, since refining $F$ by its (unique) stacked triangulation refines the boundary complex of $S(d,n,s)$ to a stacked simplicial sphere with $f$-vector $f(S(d,n))$.
 We obtain